Top Tips for Optimizing Your Backend Search Terms

 - Conversion Share – The conversion count after customers search for a term.

 This report is specific to brand owners who want to see how the top performers operate.
 It can also provide information on changing performers, which is essential when ranking for a specific search term.
 This information can be important if you have an Amazon product listing close to ranking in the top three.
 If you want to use this data, you’ll need to join the Amazon Brand Registry Program.

 To become a member of the registry, you need to meet the following criteria.

 - You need to be an Amazon Seller

 - You need to have an active trademark in an approved country

 - Your brand needs to have a text-based form

 After you complete these steps, you can begin to apply for the Amazon Brands program.
-Being a part of this program is an important component to your success as a seller, as it gives you access to a storefront and powerful analytics tools.
+Being a part of this program is essential to your success as a seller, as it gives you access to a storefront and powerful analytics tools.
 For more information on the program, check out our article, the Ultimate Guide to the Amazon Brand Registry.

 - A combination of competitive and non-competitive keyword options

-- The most relevant keywords that focus on providing detailed information of your product
+- The most relevant keywords that focus on providing detailed information about your product

 - Keywords with enough search volume worth targeting